Human trafficking doesn’t start off as a red flag.

 You finished the check.

 Every scenario in this quiz was a possible warning sign.
-One sign alone does not prove trafficking is happening, but signs of fear, control, isolation, or someone else speaking for a person should be taken seriously.
+One sign alone does not prove trafficking is happening, but patterns matter.

 Call 1-833-900-1010